rafael-azevedo/gofsmon/README.md

     * regex - This is the regex we are checking in the above directory
 * time - Time in seconds.
 Can only be used with timefs object.
 This says clean all files in the directory that exceeds x seconds
 * threshold - % that filesystem must exceed in order to trigger cleaning.
 This says clean all files in the directory if the directory is x% full or more
+* script - Script to be executed if trigger conitions are met

 for example `config.yaml` with following content:
 ```yaml